dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 > A virtual private network, or VPN, is an encrypted connection over the Internet from a device to a network.
 The encrypted connection helps ensure that sensitive data is safely transmitted.
 It prevents unauthorized people from eavesdropping on the traffic and allows the user to conduct work remotely.

-The main purpose of the VPN is to provide a secure connection to your DAppNode when you need remote access to its hosted services (eg. Blockchain clients or IPFS) or your DAppNode itself (eg. updating packages).
+The main purpose of the VPN is to provide a secure connection to your Dappnode when you need remote access to its hosted services (eg. Blockchain clients or IPFS) or your Dappnode itself (eg. updating packages).

-DAppNode supports 2 different kinds of VPN protocols and software: **WireGuard** (preferred) and **OpenVPN**.
+Dappnode supports 2 different kinds of VPN protocols and software: **WireGuard** (preferred) and **OpenVPN**.

 This document is structured as follows:

-- [**Selecting a VPN client in the admin UI**](#selecting-a-vpn-client-in-the-admin-ui): Explains how to access and select a VPN client in the DAppNode UI
+- [**Selecting a VPN client in the admin UI**](#selecting-a-vpn-client-in-the-admin-ui): Explains how to access and select a VPN client in the Dappnode UI
-- [**WireGuard** (preferred)](#wireguard-preferred): Explains how to set up WireGuard on your DAppNode, configure a profile and how to connect your devices using WireGuard clients
+- [**WireGuard** (preferred)](#wireguard-preferred): Explains how to set up WireGuard on your Dappnode, configure a profile and how to connect your devices using WireGuard clients
-- [**OpenVPN**](#openvpn): Explains how to set up OpenVPN on your DAppNode and how to connect your devices using OpenVPN clients
+- [**OpenVPN**](#openvpn): Explains how to set up OpenVPN on your Dappnode and how to connect your devices using OpenVPN clients
-- [**Setting up a VPN client from the DAppNode terminal**](#setting-up-a-vpn-client-from-the-dappnode-terminal): Read this section if you want to access via VPN directly, or your machine has not wifi interface.
+- [**Setting up a VPN client from the Dappnode terminal**](#setting-up-a-vpn-client-from-the-dappnode-terminal): Read this section if you want to access via VPN directly, or your machine has not wifi interface.

 ## Selecting a VPN client in the admin UI
 > :warning: Please connect to your DAppNodes WiFi or local network access before you attempt these steps. :warning: